NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Goblin Jubilee.md

 * * *

-**Effect** Chaos fills a 20-foot burst within 120 feet.
+**Effect** Chaos fills a @Template\[burst|distance:20\] within 120 feet.
 All creatures in the area takes 3d6 fire damage and 3d6 sonic damage and must attempt a Fortitude save.
 A goblin jubilee display costs 3 batches of infused reagents, rather than 1.

 * * *